Kidneys matter, even though they don’t get much press.

 Kidney disease doesn’t present with early symptoms, so it’s not identified early.
 That means its risk factors can’t be proactively controlled, and why patients can lose up to 90% of their kidney function as the condition silently worsens.

-What’s more, its rapid escalation is quite alarming, especially among diverse populations.
+What’s more, the disease’s rapid escalation is quite alarming, especially among diverse populations.

 But we’re going to act early and slow it down.

-With early-stage risk assessment, treatment insights and patient engagement, it’s possible to slow it down.
+With early stage assessment of risk of disease progression, treatment insights, and patient engagement, it’s possible to slow it down.
 And hopefully, one day, stop it altogether.

 Well Filtered™